DaTingYeQing/Blender-ai-geometry-nodes/README.md

 ## Setup

+1. This isn't a standalone tool: it requires pi agent, and was purpose-built for that environment.

-1. In the `py_environment` file, three paths are marked that need to be changed.
+2. In the `py_environment` file, three paths are marked that need to be changed.
 > "exe": "-----Fill in the full path.
 Backslashes must be doubled.
 Example: C:\\Users\\you\\Python313\\python.exe-----\\python.exe",

 >-----Fill in the full path.
 Backslashes must be doubled.
 Example: C:\\Users\\you\\Python313\\python.exe----- Replace this entire block, from the dashes to the dashes.

-2. Place all `.ts` files flat into the **extensions** folder, and place the four folders flat into the **skills** folder.
+3. Place all `.ts` files flat into the **extensions** folder, and place the four folders flat into the **skills** folder.

-3. Make sure Python and its dependency packages are installed (see below).
+4. Make sure Python and its dependency packages are installed (see below).

-4. If you installed these packages directly into Python itself, use that Python's path.
+5. If you installed these packages directly into Python itself, use that Python's path.
 If you set up a dedicated environment for the packages instead (Python on C:, packages in an environment folder on D:), use that D: environment folder's path.

 ## Python environment